Snook season reopening on Atlantic coast only

 Media contact: Amanda Nalley, 850-410-4943

-The recreational harvest season for snook opens Sept.
+The recreational harvest season for snook reopens on Feb.
 1 in Florida’s Atlantic coastal and inland waters, including Lake Okeechobee and the Kissimmee River.
-The season remains closed in all Gulf of Mexico waters, including Everglades National Park and Monroe County, through Aug.
-31, 2013.
+The season is open through May 31.

 It is illegal to buy or sell snook.

-Visit MyFWC.com/Fishing and click on “Saltwater Fishing” and “Recreational Regulations” for more information on snook.
+Visit MyFWC.com/Fishing and click on “Saltwater” for more information on snook.